FOR ALL.

 FOR ALL offers all HoReCa professionals a series of interactive and immersive pathways providing physical examples of inclusive design, as well as ad hoc training activities to transform accessible tourism needs into feasible and manageable projects for operators in developing their businesses.

-The 2024 edition will focus on the reception area.
-“The Reception Area for All” combines neuroscience and architecture to recreate the check-in and check-out experience: three reception areas designed to showcase different solutions, invite guests to try the experience for themselves and illustrate the various accessibility needs of people with visual, physical-motor and auditory-sensory disabilities, enabling participants to see darkness, move space and listen to silence.
+The 2024 edition focused on the reception area.
+“The Reception Area for All” combined neuroscience and architecture to recreate the check-in and check-out experience: three reception areas designed to showcase different solutions, invite guests to try the experience for themselves and illustrate the various accessibility needs of people with visual, physical-motor and auditory-sensory disabilities, enabling participants to see darkness, move space and listen to silence.
 All this with the aim of improving not only guests’ first impression of the facility but also their well-being, while at the same time reducing their stress levels in this specific area.

 SEE DARKNESS